yarbelk/vigo/README.md

 $ git pull origin master
 ```

+### References

+A good reference for how VI behaves is [elvis](http://elvis.the-little-red-haired-girl.org/elvisdoc/index.html), read it if you have questions on how something should behave.

+### What to contribute?

+#### Docs

+These are still lacking - and are an easy place for you to jump in and contribute.
+As a starting point [Godoc](http://blog.golang.org/godoc-documenting-go-code).

+#### Tests

+Flow to be figured out

 ## Building

 In the project directory, you can build ViGo by running `go build`.
 This will produce a `vigo` binary which you can run with `./vigo`.